OAuth-Apis/apis/README.md

     cd apis-example-client-app
     mvn jetty:run

 Now start your browser and go to <a href="http://localhost:8084/test" target="_blank">http://localhost:8084/test</a>.
 In three steps you can see what the client app has to do to make a REST call to example Resource Server.
+You can also very easily test this against any Resource Server (or for that case an Authorization Server running on a different environment then localhost) by changing the values in the client.apis.properties file.

 ### Resource Servers and Client apps GUI registration